Planar fault-tolerant logical measurements with low qubit overhead: Results

-{\bf Logical operator painting.} Finally, we address $Z$ logical operators during the measurement of an $X$ logical operator.
+The final code-craft operation is logical operator painting.
+It is used to address $Z$ logical operators during the measurement of an $X$ logical operator.
 All $Z$ logical operators that commute with the measured $X$ operator must remain preserved throughout the code surgery circuit in Fig.~\ref{fig:circuit}(a).
 Consider such a commuting $Z$ logical operator, represented by an $n$-dimensional row vector $j_Z$.
 Its preservation proceeds as follows.
 First, after initializing qubits of the ancilla system in the $\ket{0}$ state, any operator of the form $\bar{j}_Z = (j_Z + h_Z, \beta)$ is equivalent to $j_Z$, where $h_Z \in \mathrm{rowsp}(H_Z)$ denotes an element in the stabilizer group of the original code and $\beta$ acts on the qubits initialized in $\ket{0}$.
 We refer to $(h_Z, \beta)$ as a valid storage of $j_Z$ if $\bar{j}_Z$ is a logical operator of the deformed code.
 Since $\bar{j}_Z$ commutes with subsequent deformed-code stabilizer measurements, it remains preserved until the ancilla system is measured out.
 Finally, we apply the feedback gate $V$ to correct the phase introduced by the storage and restore the original logical operator $j_Z$.
 We note that the deformed code constructed in the earlier stages guarantees valid storages for all $Z$ logical operators that commute with the measured $X$ operator.

 For each commuting $Z$ logical operator, there may exist multiple valid storages, which we will explain shortly.
 The choice of storage not only determines the form of the feedback gate $V$ but also affects the overall fault tolerance of the code surgery circuit.
 Therefore, we need to optimize the storage to ensure the fault tolerance.